you’re offended by my disrespectful treatment of religion, please

 The loss brought about by the capture and detention of 500 Americans in the Teheran embassy, though apparently of lasting import, was almost entirely illusion.
 They all came back safe, sound and sane.
 Bullying the rest of the world may be getting us lower gas prices, but the cost is excessive: socially, economically and spiritually.
 I think even the wealthy among us would be better off in the long run with a more benign, respectful, and conciliatory foreign policy, a foreign policy more like Carter’s and without the bullying, belligerence and boasting of most US regimes.
 Certainly the average US citizen would be better off if we stopped our own expensive, illegal and immoral activities rather than blaming others for the problem and making up imaginary crimes in foreign countries our leaders choose to occupy.

 If the term “terrorist” did not exclude armies authorized by their countries, we might even consider our own troops “terrorists.”
-Certainly, their automatic weapons, smart bombs, and incursions into civilian neighborhoods create terror.
+Certainly, their automatic weapons, smart bombs, stealth bombers, and incursions into civilian neighborhoods create terror.
 It is most certain that they have not moved us toward a more peaceful, stable or free world either here or in any recent “theater of operation” thousands of miles from our borders.
 These “enemies” are technologically incapable of creating a credible threat to us equal to our threat to them.
-If we had left them alone, I am most certain they would have done the same for us.
+If we had left them alone, I am almost certain they would have done the same for us.

 As I’ve stated before, Robert Anthony Pape, Jr., a sociologist from the University of Chicago, assembled a team that conducted an exhaustive study of suicide terrorism2.
 Ninety-five percent of the time, it was motivated by an occupying military considered foreign by locals.
 It is an attempt to communicate to a foreign electorate blinded by loyalty and incendiary rhetoric.
 Ironically, our troops, by their presence overseas, are creating the very terror and terrorists they were supposed to eliminate.